 Urgent reminder for filing of Form DIR 3 – KYC | 5 things you need to file the Form DIR 3 – KYC

-The Ministry of Corporate Affairs (MCA) of the Government of India conducts a KYC check of all directors of all companies registered in India on an annual basis.
-As per the Ministry of Corporate Affairs, any person who has been allotted Director Identification Number (“DIN/DPIN”) on or before the end of the financial year and the status of such DIN is ‘Approved’, needs to file form DIR 3 – KYC to update KYC details in the system of the Ministry of Corporate Affairs.
+As pointed out in our previous article (Directorship – Comply with MCA, KYC Guidelines), the Ministry of Corporate Affairs of the Government of India has decided to conduct a KYC check of all directors of all companies registered in India on an annual basis.
+As per the Ministry of Corporate Affairs, any person who has been allotted Director Identification Number (“DIN/DPIN”) on or before March 31, 2018, and the status of such DIN is ‘Approved’, needs to file form DIR 3 – KYC to update KYC details in the system of the Ministry of Corporate Affairs.

 You will require these 5 things to make this filing: